 Calibration data - global soil fungal observations: We calibrated soil fungal forecast models using data from a global sampling of soil microbial communities (Tedersoo et al. 2014).
-We focused on 131 observations within Northern Temperate latitudes in an effort to increase the similarity between our calibration and validation (i.e. NEON) data sets.
+We focused on 131 observations within Northern Temperate latitudes in an effort to increase the similarity between our calibration and validation (i.e. NEON) data sets (Supplementary Figure 4).
 In this calibration data set, forty 5-cm diameter soil cores were taken to 5cm depth within a ~2500m2 circular plot at each sampling site.
 All soil cores were then homogenized, air-dried and stored on silica before grinding and DNA extraction. ~2.0g of ground soil were extracted using the PowerMax Soil DNA Isolation kit (MoBio, Carlsbad, CA USA).
 Soil fungi were PCR amplified using forward and degenerate reverse primers targeting the ITS2 region were designed to match >99.5% of all fungi.
 Fungal amplicons were sequenced on the 454-pyrosequencing platform using the GS-FLX+ technology and Titanium chemistry as implemented by Beckman Coulter.
 Soil C and N concentrations were quantified using an elemental analyzer.
 Soil pH was measured in a 1N HCl solution.
 Authors reported the relative abundance of Ectomycorrhizal plants at each site.
 Site mean annual temperature (MAT) and mean annual precipitation (MAP) were taken from the Wordclim2 global data set (Fick & Hijmans 2017).
 NPP was taken from the MODIS global data set (Running et al. 2011).
 Sequence data were obtained from the short read archive (SRA) database and information necessary to link sequence data to environmental covariates were provided in supplementary data files form original publications or by contacting study authors directly.
 Extensive field sampling and chemical analysis details can be found in the original publication (Tedersoo et al. 2014).
 Raw fungal sequence data were processed using the dada2 bioinformatic pipeline and de-replicated into exact sequence variants (ESVs, Callahan et al. 2016).
 ESVs were then assigned to taxonomic and functional groups.
 Taxonomy was assigned using the RDP classifier (Wang et al. 2007), paired with the UNITE database for fungi (Kõljalg et al. 2013).
 Fungi were assigned to ectomycorrhizal, saprotrophic, wood saprotrophic, plant pathogenic or animal pathogenic functional groups using the FUNGuild database, which links taxonomy to function (Nguyen et al. 2016).
 Fungal observations were rarefied to 1,000 reads per sample, and samples with fewer than 1,000 reads were removed from the analysis.